BBVA/heat-templates/scaling/README.md

 ## Requirements

-Ensure that ceilometer service is enabled and you have the required roles for your user and tenants.
+Ensure that ceilometer service is enabled and you have the required roles for your user and tenants in Openstack.
-Please contact whit support team to clarify any doubt.